Tire Test Results

 • What We Liked: Like its brethren, it's an enjoyable tire for simple commuting.

-• What We'd Improve: Like its brethren, it could use more traction to work with.
+• What We'd Improve: Also like its brethren, it could use more traction to work with on all surfaces.

 • Summary: It's a decent tire for everyday driving as long it isn't asked to do more.